dunnock/wabench/README.md

 Using stdweb stack to compile web application appeared to be the quite simple, with `Public` worker in separate thread as well as `Context` initial run time appeared to be 2 times slower than wasm32-wasi, same as wasm-bindgen.

+Setting up WASI service worker appered to be the most challenging, primarily from the point of providing communication of binary data between worker and web page:
+ - polling API is not quite ready yet, thread:sleep is not implemented on some VMs and does not actually return control to JS engine, file polling is not implemented in JS at the moment.
+Hence implementing event loop is not feasible
+  - I did not figure out how to pass arrays as function parameters Most feasible option appeared to be establishing communication via filesystem (thanks to @wasmer/wasmFm and @wasmer/terminal for beautiful idea)

 ## Plan

 - [X] Local tests execution